 The nearby district of Bosch en Vaart boasts beautiful old streets nestled among green surroundings and Haarlemmerhout.
 And within walking distance, Plaza West has an Aldi, Action, and Albert Heijn.

-Primarily an area for high income residents, Klever Park is incredibly spacious and offers plenty of greenery.
+Primarily an area for high-income residents, Kleverpark is incredibly spacious and offers plenty of greenery.
 This makes it extremely popular with families.
-Many stately 1930s houses can be found here, as well as a wide selection of shops; including Klever Park Shopping Center on the Klever Parkweg.
+Many stately 1930s houses can be found here, as well as a wide selection of shops; including Winkelcentrum Kleverpark on the Kleverparkweg.

 The neighborhood is north of the city and within walking distance from the center and Haarlem train station.
 This makes it a popular choice for commuters.
 If budget allows, this is undoubtedly one of the most desirable locations to live in Haarlem.